Course Descriptions

 Data Storytelling and Visualization – MMC 6456

-This course will introduce students to the fundamentals of effective data-driven storytelling.
+This course will introduce students to the fundamentals of effective data-driven storytelling and communications.
 The students will learn how to detect and articulate the stories behind data sets and communicate data findings in visual, oral, and written contexts for various audiences and publics.
 The students will gain an understanding of Tableau, a data visualization tool.

 Credits: 4.
 Prerequisites: none